davedawkins/Sutil/README.md

         ]
     ]

-view() |> Sveltish.DOM.mountElement "sveltish-app"
+view() |> Sutil.DOM.mountElement "Sutil-app"
 ```

 ## Interaction with 3rd-party libraries

 The app now has syntax highlighting, in the form of highlight.js (a dependency of the app, and not the library).
 This required a few enhancements:
-- custom events from Sveltish that can be used to tell highlight.js to reformat
+- custom events from Sutil that can be used to tell highlight.js to reformat
-- resilience to DOM nodes disappearing that were being watched by Sveltish (this will be an ongoing challenge).
+- resilience to DOM nodes disappearing that were being watched by Sutil (this will be an ongoing challenge).
 - relaxation of the idea that all edits to index.html happen programmatically - you can add stylesheet and script tags to the head programmatically
 but things like highlight.js needed a short JS fragment.
 (However, writing this just now, I think I see how I can actually just write that in Fable
 with a minor interop edit.
 Fable is fantastic with JS interop.)

-The problem I had was because I was Sveltish-binding to a `text` node, which would be replaced by highlight.js.
-Sveltish handles this, but can't be
+The problem I had was because I was Sutil-binding to a `text` node, which would be replaced by highlight.js.
+Sutil handles this, but can't be
 100% sure on the recovery strategy.
 It's a good test case so I've left it this way in the way, but a quicker fix by far would have been to bind to the
 outer `<code>` or `<pre>` elements.